Sereno1710/feup-lbaw/er.md

 <td>US27</td>
 <td>Report User Accounts</td>
 <td>Low</td>
-<td>As an authenticated user, I want the ability to report user accounts that seem suspicious, so that I can contribute to mantaining a safe user base.</td>
+<td>As an authenticated user, I want the ability to report user accounts that seem suspicious, so that I can contribute to maintaining a safe user base.</td>
 </tr>
 <tr>
 <td>US28</td>